cbess/inventory-checkin/README.md

 ### Usage Scenario

 This web app will allow you to setup users which are either, admin or only authenticated.
-However, the system works with three user types: admin, authenticated, and anonymous.
+However, the system works with three user types: `admin`, `authenticated`, and `anonymous`.

 Typical scenario (setup):